gilesknap/mciwb/docs/tutorials/04-loops.rst

         print(i)

 The ``range`` function creates a list of numbers from 0 to 9 (i.e. it starts at 0 and does 10 numbers).
-Then the ``for`` loops through those numbers for each of them it sets the variable i equal to the current number in the list and then executes its code block.
+Then the ``for`` loops through those numbers.
+For each of them it sets the variable i equal to the current number in the range and then executes the code block.

-An important concept in Python a block of code is declared by indenting it by 4 spaces.
-So the two print functions are inside of the block controlled by the for loop.
+An important concept in Python is that a block of code is declared by indenting it (usually by 4 spaces).

+Thus the two print functions above are inside of the block controlled by the for loop.
 This is why both of those print functions get called 10 times each.

+The ``print()`` function simply outputs values to the terminal.

 .. note::